Why Is a Metal Roofing Underlayment Important?

 Nylon Mesh – These underlayments have their place when a thermal brake is required, typically when a hot roof system is being used in conjunction with closed cell foam insulation.

 Keep in mind that not all underlayments are suitable for every home.
 Consult your contractor regarding which one is the best for the roofing and ventilation system in your home.
 Classic Metal Roofs, LLC is one of the area’s most trusted metal roofing companies.
 We install the underlayments like there is not going to be any roof installed.
-Call us at (866) 256-2022 or complete our contact form to get a free quote.
+Call us at (866) 660-6668 or complete our Free Consultation form to get a free quote.
 We work with clients in MA, RI, CT and NH.